Close Alert Banner

 Can I receive a refund if I need to withdraw from a program or if it is cancelled?

-Refunds requested 10 days prior to the program start date will receive a full refund, less a $25 administration fee.
-Refunds requested within 10 days of program will receive a 50% refund, less a $25 administration fee.
-No refunds will be issued after the start of of the program.
+Refunds requested 10 business days prior to the program start date will receive a full refund, less a $35 administration fee, per participant, per program.
+Refunds requested within 10 business days of the program start date will receive a 50% refund.
+No refunds will be issued within 48 hours of the start of the program.
 A refund will be issued for all programs cancelled by the CDRC.
 Withdrawal from a program for medical reasons will be considered on an individual basis and may require a medical note.
 Please allow 4 - 6 weeks to process a refund.

 How do I apply for a refund?